Posts

 Image

 Based on the ammonia wagon, but adapted to represent a liquid-carrying wagon.
 And a lagged version.
 I did the former for a friend, and still waiting to see the result.
 The lagged version is here: If you zoom in enough, you can see the rivets.
-I pronted eight, and all were missing the bogie pivot at one end, and I am not sure why.
+I printed eight, and all were missing the bogie pivot at one end, and I am not sure why.
 It has to be an issue in the design, but I cannot see a problem.
 I printed out new pivots and glued them on, but now the wheels are rubbing the body, so some further adjustment is required.
 But they look great!
 The wet effect where the tar has run down the sides was done using Warhammer paint "Ardcoat".

 Stechford footbridge